Neethu-Reddy/CommonSourceAmplifier/README.md

 **Procedure**<br>
 1.After setting up the circuit as per the circuit diagram, apply the dc voltage VDD=1.8V and Vgs=0.7V.<br>
 2.Go to Simultae option in the tab and the DC opt option and click 'ok'.<br>
-3.Do the trail and error method to get the appropriate biasing point by adjusting the width and length of the PMOS and NMOS.
+3.Do the trail and error method to get the appropriate biasing point by adjusting the width of the PMOS and NMOS.
 Click on run to run the circuit.<br>
 4.DC operating point is obtained.<br>

 **Tabular Column**